The best way to learn is by example, so here’s an extended tutorial to get you started using looper to run pre-made pipelines on a pre-made project.

 - Project.
 To link your project to looper, you will need to define your project using looper’s standard format.

 - Pipelines.
 You will want to either use pre-made looper-compatible pipelines, or link your own, custom built pipelines.
-Either way, the next section includes detailed instructions on how to connect your pipeline to looper.
+Either way, the next section includes detailed instructions on how to connect your project to your pipeline.